 Israel and the Timeline for the Last Days

-In Luke 21 He said ‘look at the fig tree (Israel) and ‘all the trees’ (the Gentile nations) and so observe the signs of the times.
+In Luke 21 Jesus said ‘look at the fig tree (Israel) and ‘all the trees’ (the Gentile nations) and so observe the signs of the times.
 He implied that Israel will be the vortex of the nations.
-So let us now apply the parable of the fig tree to the recent world scenario and ask the question, ‘When did the fig tree (Israel) start to bud?’
+So let’s now apply the parable of Israel the fig tree to the observed world scenario and ask the question, ‘When did the fig tree (Israel) start to bud?’
 ‘When did Israel emerge onto the world scene?’
-When we trace a timeline of world events from this time we find that many issues of the day are closely linked to Israel!
+When we trace a timeline of world events from this time we find that many issues of today are closely linked to Israel!
 We see that Israel is increasingly the vortex of the world.

 The timeline below is best viewed on desktops, laptops and tablets.

-If you’re viewing this on a mobile phone, click HERE to download the PDF version.
+If you’re viewing this on a mobile phone, click HERE for a PDF version